ciaranm-2018/practical-python-milestone/README.md

 Ensure that the user's username and score are recorded on the leaderboard in numerical order.
 This data is stored in records.txt.

-Ensure that 'please fill out this field' is returned when the user fails to input a name e-mail address or message.
+Ensure that 'please fill out this field' is returned when the user fails to input a name, e-mail address or message.

 Ensure that email addresses will not be accepted without the '@' character.